bmwoolf/Frances/plan.md

   ### 2. Build the Simulated Lab
   #### --> Model the underlying biology using the most accurate math and physics formulas we have today (and those formulas are just models themselves)
-  Download BiGG GEMs for E. coli: BiGG models
-  Run CobraPy FBA:	Simulate gene edits → yield
+  Download BiGG GEMs for E. coli: BiGG model for E Coli iML1515 Run CobraPy FBA:	Simulate gene edits → yield